 72(t) Early Income Distribution

-If a client is retiring early, laid off, or needs emergency income, and plans on taking retirement distributions early, "72(t)" withdrawals from IRAs may be a smart source of income.
+If you are retiring early, are laid off, or need emergency income, and you plan on taking retirement distributions early, "72(t)" withdrawals from IRAs may be a smart source of income.
 72(t)s enable individuals if they are under age 59½ to

 - draw money from retirement assets without a 10% penalty tax

 You can take advantage of 72(t) penalty-free withdrawals by rolling over eligible retirement plan assets into new and/or existing IRAs.
 Here’s how it works:

 - Withdrawals must be made at least annually for five years or until age 59½, whichever is later.